rhdemo/2021-frontend-wss/README.md

 ```

 Open `http://localhost:3001` (the Admin UI), and click the *Play* button.

 Next, open up `http://localhost:3002` in two separate browsers, or in a regular
 and incognito/private browsing session - this allows you to play as two players
-against each other on one machine.
+against each other on one machine!

 ### Controlling the WSS Server Game State